EnterpriseDB/repmgr/README.md

           standby | node2 | node1    | host=repmgr_node1 dbname=repmgr user=repmgr
           standby | node3 | node2    | host=repmgr_node1 dbname=repmgr user=repmgr

-* `cluster matrix`
+* `cluster matrix` and `cluster diagnose`

-    Displays connection information for each pair of nodes in the replication cluster.
-This command polls each registered server and asks it to connect to each other node.
+    These commands display connection information for each pair of nodes in the replication cluster.

+    - `cluster matrix` polls each registered server and asks it to connect to each other node;

+	- `cluster diagnose` runs a `cluster matrix` on each node and combines the results in a single matrix.

-    This command requires a valid `repmgr.conf` file on each node, with the optional `ssh_hostname` parameter set.
+    These command require a valid `repmgr.conf` file on each node, and the optional `ssh_hostname` parameter must be set.

     Example 1 (all nodes up):